BinarX – Binar in High Schools

 Students will access their results using amateur band radio, either at Curtin or through other ground stations participating in the open source SatNOGS network.

 As part of the program, students and teachers will also construct and operate their own SatNOGS ground station to gain a better understanding of radio communications and contribute back to the SatNOGS community.

 As the program progresses, BinarX will guide teachers and students through obtaining radio licenses and installing amateur radio equipment in their schools.
 This will allow them to communicate with their satellite payload directly, and connect with the rest of the global amateur satellite community.

 In the community

-We’re still building BinarX with our three pilot schools – John Curtin College of the Arts, Joseph Banks Secondary College, and Atwell College – but we’ll be making all our work public for other schools and students to follow along.
-Progress updates, teaching resources, and full instructions on building a payload for the Binar platform will be available on the BinarX YouTube page.
+We’ve been building BinarX with our pilot schools – John Curtin College of the Arts and Joseph Banks Secondary College – but we’ve made all our work public for other schools and students to follow along.
+Progress updates, teaching resources, and full instructions on building a payload for the Binar platform are available on the BinarX YouTube page.

 If you’re a WA high school student or teacher, drop us your contact details below, and we’ll get you ready for 2024 intake!